uthrahgit/CustomerMicroService/README.md

+This project demostrates the micro services using Spring boot

 # CustomerMicroService

-Microservice which implements Customer
+# ProductMicroService

+# OrderMicroService